 A couple of decades ago, there were almost no electronic components in cars.
-As automotive technology evolved, transistors began to be used and more sensors were installed on cars to always create more power while keeping emissions low and fuel efficiency as good as possible.
-After a while, car manufacturers were left facing a new problem: they needed a central control module to make sure all these new sensors and electronic components were able to communicate with each other and control the different actuators accurately.
-This is when control modules were created.
+As automotive technology evolved, transistors began to be used.
+More sensors were installed on cars to constantly create more power while keeping emissions low and fuel efficiency as good as possible.
+After a while, car manufacturers were left facing a new problem: they needed a central control module to make sure all these new sensors and electronic components could communicate with each other and control the different actuators accurately.
+This was when control modules were created.

 In recent years, the number of onboard modules in cars exploded.
-There is now a control module dedicated to almost every system on your vehicle and the most important one is, without a doubt, the powertrain control module.
-In this article, we will aim to explain how PCM works, what they are used for, as well as, what happens when it goes awry and how much is the average replacement cost.
+There is now a control module dedicated to almost every system on your vehicle, and the most important one is, without a doubt, the powertrain control module.
+This article aims to explain how PCM works, what they are used for, what happens when it goes awry, and how much is the average replacement cost.

 Table of Contents

 The powertrain control module is the central module of your vehicle.
 It receives and processes all the signals sent by the various sensors related to the engine’s powertrain.
 Besides, it also coordinates all the other modules, like the transmission control module and the body control module, and makes sure they “talk” to each other.

 To put it simply, the PCM is basically like the processor in your PC.
 Each sensor on the engine is connected to a module-specific to each system.
 Once the information reaches the sub-system module, it quickly processes the data.
 Then sends the calculations to the PCM, which will, in turn, send a signal to activate various actuators to make sure the engine works correctly.

 For example, the O2 sensor on your exhaust system measures the air/fuel ratio of the exhaust fumes.
 If the air/fuel mixture is too rich, the PCM will reduce the injector’s opening time to bring it down.
 If it’s too lean, it will increase it to maintain a stoichiometric ratio at all times.